IsacPasianotto/cloud-computing-assignment/exercise02/README.md

 ssh vagrant@$guest_ip -L $host_port:$guest_ip:$guest_port -i ./ssh/id_rsa
 ```
+the password for the `vagrant` user is `vagrant`.

-and finally, you can access through the browser at `http://localhost:8080`
+Finally, you can access through the browser at `http://localhost:8080`

 ***Some notes:***

-- Why postresql and not mariadb? see [this bug](https://github.com/nextcloud/helm/issues/506)

 - If you change the `hostname` of the vagrant machine, you need to update the `*-pv.yaml` files with the new hostname in the `volumes` directory